janimattiellonen/discgolf-diary/Road to Tyyni.md

 ### 14.5.2018 (Home field, 45min)

 Just a short monday session before work.
 Only mid ranges and putters.
 Again felt that if I kept the disc a bit further out of my body, I got straighter and longer shots.

+### 21.5.2018 (Home field, 1h 20min)

+Today I filmed some of my throws.

+I concentrated on doing straight shots and keeping my arm at the line of play (LOP) all the time.
+At the final leg of today's trainign session, I tried a simplified runup; without going a full x-step, I just stepped sideways.
+I felt that I got more length in the throws and still got consistent throws.
+This is something to try more.